MaienM/AdventOfCode/puzzle_lib/src/parser.md

 # Match

-The `match` transformation processes the items in a collection by running them through a match statement.
+The `match` transformation processes the value by running it through a match statement.
 Just like a match statement the body is made up of match rules separated by commas.
 The format of these match rules is inspired by the default match statement, but doesn't quite follow it.
 Each match rule contains the following segments, separated by `=>`:

 - The pattern, which functions just like in regular match arm, including binding variables with `@` and using match guards.
 - Instructions to save the index at which the match occurred (optional).
+Only available when used as an option on a `split` or `cells` operation.
 This creates an additional variable at the same level that the variable in which the collection is stored is located.
 This has one of the following forms:
   - `index into name`.
 This simply stores the index in the variable with the given name.
 It must match exactly once per collection (i.e., this variable cannot be undefined or defined multiple times).
   - `try index into name`.
 This is like the `index into name` form, but the variable becomes a [`Option`], and it is